dydxprotocol/v4-clients/README.md

   </a>
 </div>

+## dYdXjs
+dYdXjs is a developer-friendly Typescript library for interacting with dYdX and other Cosmos blockchains.
+It makes it easy to compose and broadcast dYdX and Cosmos messages, with all of the proto and amino encoding handled for you.

 ## v4-client-js
 The dYdX Chain Client Typescript client is used for placing transactions and querying the dYdX chain.